AutomataLab/Subway/README.md

 tools/converter path_to_Graph.wel
 ```

-The first command converts ABC.el to the binary CSR format and makes the binary graph file with .bcsr extension into the same directory as the original file.
-The second command converts ABC.wel and makes the weighted binary graph file with .bwcsr extension.
+The first command converts Graph.el to the binary CSR format and makes the binary graph file with .bcsr extension into the same directory as the original file.
+The second command converts Graph.wel and makes the weighted binary graph file with .bwcsr extension.

 #### Running applications in Subway
 The applications take the input graph as input as well as some optional arguments.
 For example: